menno-lab/Turborepo-Template/README.md

 # Turborepo + Drizzle + tRPC + shadcn/ui + Better-Auth Template

 A batteries-included template for building modern full-stack web applications with the latest technologies.
+I created this template to speed up the development of my own projects and I hope it can be useful for you too.

 ## 🚀 Features